Semantic Filtering and Source Coding in Distributed Wireless Monitoring Systems: Introduction

 \subsection{Related Work}

 This work falls within the realm of timely source coding problem \cite{TSC1,TSC2,TSC3,bastopcu2020optimal,buyukates2020optimal,bastopcu2021selective,agheli2022semantics,agheli2022semanticsGC}.
 These works study the design of lossless source codes and block codes that minimize the average AoI in status update systems under different queuing theoretic considerations.
 References \cite{bastopcu2020optimal,bastopcu2021selective} consider a selective encoding mechanism at the transmitter for timely updates.
-The optimal real codeword lengths that minimize the average age at the receiver are derived therein, whereas in \cite{buyukates2020optimal} an empty symbol is used to reset (or not) the age.
-In \cite{TSC1}, the authors consider a zero-wait update policy and find optimal source codes which achieve the minimum average age up to a constant gap, using Shannon codes based on a tilted version of the original symbol generating probability mass function (pmf).
-Semantic source coding is studied in \cite{agheli2022semantics}, where optimal real codeword lengths that maximize a semantics-aware utility function and minimize a quadratic average length cost \cite{baer2006source} are determined.
+The real-valued optimal codeword lengths that minimize the average age at the receiver are derived therein, whereas in \cite{buyukates2020optimal} an empty symbol is used to reset (or not) the age.
+In \cite{TSC1}, the authors consider a zero-wait update policy and find optimal source codes that achieve the minimum average age up to a constant gap, using Shannon codes based on a tilted version of the original symbol generating probability mass function (pmf).
+Semantic source coding is studied in \cite{agheli2022semantics}, where real-valued optimal codeword lengths that maximize a semantics-aware utility function and minimize a quadratic average length cost \cite{baer2006source} are determined.
 The semantic encoding problem is extended to a two-user system with heterogeneous, possibly conflicting or diverging, goals in \cite{agheli2022semanticsGC}.
 This paper extends our prior work into distributed monitoring systems (DMS) with multiple sensors at the transmitter side and multiple monitors at the destination, which have heterogeneous and dissimilar goals.
-We propose simple semantic value assessment schemes for status update packets and an adaptive semantic filtering method.
-We then determine codeword lengths that maximize a weighted sum of semantics-aware utility functions for all pairs of communicating sensors and monitors, highlighting the performance gains of semantic filtering and source coding.
+We also delve into evaluating the importance of status update packets and propose semantic value assessment schemes for those packets depending on several features rather than assigning importance only based on the probability of occurrences, as studied in \cite{agheli2022semantics} and \cite{agheli2022semanticsGC}.
+Furthermore, an adaptive semantic filtering method and importance-aware packet error control protocols are employed to improve the performance of the system compared to fixed filtering, as in \cite{agheli2022semantics} and \cite{agheli2022semanticsGC}, and the importance-agnostic error control protocol used in \cite{agheli2022semanticsGC}.
+We then determine codeword lengths that maximize a weighted sum of semantics-aware utility functions for all pairs of communicating sensors and monitors, highlighting the performance gains of semantic filtering and source coding for a general model.